HomeSchoolPromKing/Lookout-/README.md

 2 - Score based on how many items you used - Zack

-2 - Score based on time - Zack
+2 - Score based on time (penalty for not completing fast enough) - Zack

 3 - Scroll to show level - Both